 The new era of social distancing at work is upon us.
 Even simple things – like creative meeting rooms and executive conference rooms – are being rethought for safety.
 Props to all who have had to make reopening work as we learn to work together as a community.
 You are heroes.
-Suburban virtual office space is one way that employers and entrepreneurs are coping.
+Suburban virtual office space is one way that employers and entrepreneurs are coping at HAYVN.

 Virtual office space offers companies a hybrid of physical space and virtual services.
 This not only maintains safety and productivity but also eases the burden on employees who’ve been working from home under duress for months.
 In this post, we define the term “Virtual Office Space” and discuss key benefits for employees and employers.